Zanjir/API-Documentation/Documentation.md

 Payment information will be sent to you by POST method.

 :warning:	&nbsp; Zanjir will send payment information to you when payment has been made successfully and at least one block is passed since that payment.

+:warning:	&nbsp; In case of getting an error while calling the callback, Zanjir will try to continue calling the callback for **2 hours** until getting a status 200 response.
+After that, Zanjir will stop calling the callback.

 Zanjir will call your callback address with these parameters which are listed below.